top of page

 All students should be able to participate, regardless of their financial situations.
 Schools are responsible for the registration costs, although some students do cover their own fees.
 We understand that time is limited, and we will work with you to ensure proper processing of payments.

 Many community groups will also be interested in sponsoring your work at the state level.
-Please refer to this fundraising guide used by delegates from the 2008 SABE program to obtain funding or check out a draft sponsorship letter.
-Feel free to get in touch if you would like more help and guidance.
+Please refer to this fundraising guide used by delegates to obtain funding or check out a draft sponsorship letter.
+Feel free to get in touch with june.thompson@casc.net if you would like help or guidance.

 CASC Contact Information